plagache/tensor.nn/README.md

 ## Objectives
 Create a machine learning framework based on the [micrograd](https://github.com/karpathy/micrograd) of [Andrej Karpathy](https://karpathy.ai/) with the addition of a tensor class.
-A Tensor being a multidimensional array, in our case based on numpy ndarray.
+A Tensor containing a multidimensional array, in our case based on numpy ndarray.

 - Build small machine learning framework to complete the MLP project of 42
     - [x] dot
     - [ ] softmax
+    - [x] sigmoid
     - [x] log
 - Build and train a small neural network to detect handwritten digits
     - [x] Relu